Dcapalbo/website-dj-daniel-dee/README.md

 A single page application for a musical artist.
-To make it i used technologies such as: HTML, SCSS, PHP, LARAVEL, JAVASCRIPT
+To make it i used technologies such as: HTML, SCSS, NODE, JAVASCRIPT